sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :angel:

+# 07-12-2017

+- https://arxiv.org/pdf/1712.01815.pdf AlphaZero has learn to perfectly play chess within a few hours this time

 # 06-12-2017

 - http://syncfree.github.io/antidote/index.html a new CRDT HA database